Statement on Fighting Against Forced Labour and Child Labour

 Cactus will continue to keep under review new risks as they emerge and carefully monitor both existing and new suppliers and business activities with a robust verification program in place to confirm our suppliers’ compliance with Canada’s Fighting Against Forced Labour and Child Labour in Supply Chains Act.
 This is achieved through robust contract terms and expectations, regular supplier visits, communications and reviews.
 We believe in continuous improvement in the prevention of Modern Slavery and we will continue to review our ethical trading programme annually to ensure it reflects best practices.

-This statement was approved by the Executive Leadership of Cactus Restaurants Ltd. on May 29th, 2024.
+This statement was approved by the Executive Leadership of Cactus Restaurants Ltd. on September 19th, 2025.

 Andrew Latchford, President